swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 of the package still using the old version of the Swift tools.
-Now, when adopting new Swift features, a package author merely needs to set their Swift tools version to that new version, and dependency resolution performed by an older version of the Swift tools (starting with Swift 3.1) will consider those new package versions ineligable.
+Now, when adopting new Swift features, a package author merely needs to set their Swift tools version to that new version, and dependency resolution performed by an older version of the Swift tools (starting with Swift 3.1) will consider those new package versions ineligible.

 The existing version-specific tag selection mechanism may still be useful for authors who wish to publish new parallel versions of their package for multiple versions of the Swift tools.

-Use of the package manager's [version-specific manifest selection](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md#version-specific-manifest-selection) mechanism may still be useful for authors who wish to conditionally adopt new features of the Swift tool in their Package.swift manifest without needing to update their Swift tools version to exclude older versions of Swift.
+Use of the package manager's [version-specific manifest selection](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md#version-specific-manifest-selection) mechanism may still be useful for authors who wish to conditionally adopt new features of the Swift tools in their Package.swift manifest without needing to update their Swift tools version to exclude older versions of Swift.